iTwin/itwinjs-core/README.md

 ## Other NPM Scripts

 1. Build TypeDoc documentation for all packages: `rush docs`
-2. Build TypeDoc documentation for a single package: `cd core\backend` and then `npm run docs`
+2. Build TypeDoc documentation for a single package: `cd core\backend` and then `pnpm run docs`